oortlieb/voodoo-api/README.md

      ...]
     # Truncated for brevity

+### POST /order/create_and_confirm
+Creates a model on the server, creates an order for it, and then confirms the order.
+Response contains the price paid for the model, shipping, and tax, along with an order id for your records.

+Expects two parameters, a list of models with their file locations to order and an address to ship them to.
+See the example:

+    # Example request body
+    {
+        "order_items": {[
+            {
+                "model": { "file_url": "http://myfile.com/file.stl", "dimensions": "mm" },
+                "material": 34,
+                "qty": 1
+            }
+        ]},

+        "shipping_info": {
+            "city": "Test city",
+            "name": "Test name",
+            "zip": "12345",
+            "street1": "123 Test Rd",
+            "street2": "#1", # optional!
+            "state": "AK",
+            "country": "USA"
+        }
+    }

+    # Response
+    {
+        "quote_id": "123456",
+        "quote": {
+            "items": 263814.55,
+            "total": 290196.01,
+            "tax": 26381.46,
+            "shipping": 0
+        },
+        "shipping": {
+            "city": "New York",
+            "name": "Oliver Ortlieb",
+            "zip": "10003",
+            "street1": "320 2nd Ave",
+            "street2": "#5",
+            "state": "NY",
+            "country": "USA"
+        },
+        "order_items": [
+            {"material": 34, "id": 25, "qty": 1}
+        ]
+    }

 ### POST /model
 Creates a model on the server.
 Response contains the ID used to refer to that model when constructing an order.

 Expects two parameters: the first the url of the file to use to create the model.
-Currently, only STL files will be correctly handled.
-The second parameter is the units of the STL file ("mm", "in")
+The second parameter is the units of the uploaded file ("mm", "in")

     # Example request body
     {